EPCCed/safe-docs/docs/safe-for-shs-rcs.md

 1. Enter the email address of the person to whom the account will belong in the text box labelled *Email*
 1. Enter the planned expiry date of the account in the text box labelled *ExpiryDate*
 1. Click *Next*
 1. Enter the user's name into the text fields (title & initials are optional).
-If the email address you entered in the previous step has already been associated with an account in the EPCC TRE SAFE, details will be presented to you and you will not be able to change them.
+If the email address you entered in the previous step has already been associated with an account in the EPCC SHS SAFE, details will be presented to you and you will not be able to change them.
 If these details do not match what you were expecting, you should query this with the user and/or service desk.
 1. Click *Next*
 1. You will be shown the planned username for the user, although you should note that this is not confirmed until the account is created
 1. If your Safe Haven has one or more webproxies available, select whether you wish the user to have access to one in the drop-down labelled *Webproxy*